George Cholmondeley, Viscount Malpas

 George Cholmondeley, Viscount Malpas (/ˈtʃʌmli/ CHUM-lee; 17 October 1724 – 15 March 1764) was a British soldier and Member of Parliament.

 Cholmondeley was the eldest son of George Cholmondeley, 3rd Earl of Cholmondeley, and Lady Mary Walpole, daughter of Prime Minister Robert Walpole, 1st Earl of Orford.
 He gained the courtesy title of Viscount Malpas when his father succeeded as third Earl of Cholmondeley in 1733.
 He fought in the Second Battle of Fontenoy in 1745 and later achieved the rank of Lieutenant-Colonel in the 65th Regiment of Foot.

+He married Hester Edwardes, daughter of Sir Francis Edwardes, 3rd Baronet, on 19 January 1746.
+They had two children: